"Real politics is the possession and distribution of power."—Benjamin Disraeli, 1804 - 1881

 This work is part of a utopian trilogy, each part a different way of stating a utopian vision.
 The first is Out From Under!
 Treating Your Own Addictions.
 This work is the second.
 The third, Utopian Capitalism, offers some step-by-step proposals for treatment of our addicted society.

 A healthy society must have a definite utopian plan or it will drift endlessly.
 In this 21st century the Internet brings historic possibilities.
-These are times for visions of utopia.
+We must recognize the idea whose time has come: evolution is in the direction of Utopia.

 But addiction stands in the way.
 The American dollar has the spending power of only seven cents compared to when my parents grew up.
 Back then it bought 14 times more goods than now.
 A baby's dollar buys one fifth as much today as it did when its parents were babies.
 Even in the Great Depression of the 1930s its spending power was ten times greater than now.